CLEA DATA FILE

 No matter though how careful he was there was always a chance that his transformations to and from a human would get witnessed.
 When it finally happened there was something of a media storm and Bahri went on the run to escape the reporters wanting a career building story.
 Unable to continue the work he had dedicated his life to, he started to fall in depression.
 That was when Network identified his dedication and talents and he was offered a job at the resort.

-Tallea’s arrival had somewhat different story. a member of the deep dwelling Nixus tribe.
+Tallea’s arrival had somewhat different story.
+A member of the deep dwelling Nixus tribe.
+Her people were the Nestral and differed from Meramin in that instead of having normal fishtails they resemble seahorses.
 In the depths her people had little competition from other tribes and races.
 Because of this they were a largely passive people who believed in both non-violence and that all life was precious.
 In any other instance this would have made them an easy target for aggressive species but in the deep her people never encountered such problems, that was until the Glissen arrived, (the same race that had attacked the people Lir of the Menagerie belonged to).

 Having no experience with a hostile people the Nixus were oblivious of the danger posed by the alien race.
 Without any warning the Glissen attacked without provocation and decimated most of the tribe before they could get clear.
 Neighbouring Meramin tribes tried to provide aide but they too hand never encountered an aggressive race for it was an unthinkable scenario in their territories.
 Those that tried to put up a fight were of no match and that meant most of the Nixus were massacred.
 The Glissen seemed not to want any evidence of their invasion so they killed rather than take prisoners.